saranshkalsi/final-movie/README.md

 # headless-cms-backend

-# This will hold backend file of our Movie Review site
+# This repo holds both frontend and backend for our movie review application .
+The backend is hosted on strapi cloud and front end is hosted on Netlify

-# Team members - Saransh , Arsalan , Sukhman
+# Team members - Saransh , Arsalan

 # Api key from the movie database https://www.themoviedb.org/?language=en-CA